schemathesis/schemathesis/docs/python.rst

     If you use custom name for these types, use them instead.

-Then create a strategy from an operation by using the ``as_strategy`` method and optionally combine multiple of them into a single strategy:
+Then create a strategy from an operation by using the ``as_strategy`` method and optionally combine multiple of them into a single strategy.
+You can also create a strategy for all operations or a wider subset of them:

 .. code-block:: python